John Neumann: Novitiate period

-The Congregation of the Most Holy Redeemer, popularly known as the Redemptorists, had been founded in Naples in 1732 by Alphonsus Liguori, and had grown only slowly during its founder's lifetime.
-Clement Hofbauer established the Congregation north of the Alps.
-Joseph Passerat, who ran the Congregation from 1820 to 1848, dispatched the first Redemptorist missionaries to America in 1832.
-They had secured their first foundation in Pittsburgh in April 1839, taking over St. Philomena's Church.
-When Neumann joined them, they had four foundations: St. Philomena's in Pittsburgh, St. John's in Baltimore, St. Joseph's in Rochester, and St. Alphonsus' in Norwalk, Ohio.
+The Redemptorist priest Joseph Passerat, who ran the order from 1820 to 1848, sent their first missionaries to the United States in 1832.
+The missionaries established the first Redemptorist foundation in Pittsburgh in April 1839, taking over St. Philomena's Church in that city.
+When Neumann joined them, the order had four foundations: St. Philomena's, St. John's in Baltimore, St. Joseph's in Rochester, and St. Alphonsus' in Norwalk, Ohio.

-Neumann arrived in Pittsburgh and presented himself to the Redemptorists on the morning of Sunday, October 18, 1840, where he was invited on the first day to sing the High Mass and preach, which he did despite the fatigue of his long journey from Buffalo.
-The matter of dimissorial letters having been straightened out with Bishop Hughes, Prost hurried to Pittsburgh to invest Neumann with the Redemptorist habit.
-As this was the first investiture of a Redemptorist in the New World, the Fathers wished to make it a solemn occasion.
-Unfortunately, they lacked the ritual of the prescribed ceremonies and prayers, as their only copies of these had been destroyed in a fire in New York.
-Drawing on their memories of their investitures, they devised a suitable ceremony and proceeded to clothe him in the Redemptorist habit.
+Neumann arrived in Pittsburgh on October 18, 1840, a Sunday.
+The Redemptorists invited him to sing the Requiem High Mass and deliver a homily, which he did despite his tiring journey.
+Prost hurried to Pittsburgh to invest Neumann into the order.
+As this was the first Redemptorist investiture in North America, the priests wished to make it a correct ceremony.
+Unfortunately, their only copies of the investiture ritual had been destroyed by fire in New York City.
+Drawing on memories of their own investitures, the priests devised a suitable ceremony for Neumann.